flintlib/flint/doc/source/ca.rst

     since the number of terms in Vieta's formulas is `O(2^n)` and the resulting Gröbner basis computations can be expensive.
     Default value: 6.

+.. macro:: CA_OPT_TRIG_FORM

+    Default representation of trigonometric functions.
+    The following values are possible:

+    .. macro :: CA_TRIG_DIRECT

+        Use the direct functions (with some exceptions).

+    .. macro :: CA_TRIG_EXPONENTIAL

+        Use complex exponentials.

+    .. macro :: CA_TRIG_SINE_COSINE

+        Use sines and cosines.

+    .. macro :: CA_TRIG_TANGENT

+        Use tangents.

+    Default value: ``CA_TRIG_EXPONENTIAL``.

+    The *exponential* representation is currently used by default as typically works best for field arithmetic and simplifications, although it has the disadvantage of introducing complex numbers where real numbers would be sufficient.
+    This may change in the future.

 Internal representation